project-condor/mavigator/README.md

 # Run
  0. SBT is used as the build tool.

- 1. Switch to project `vfd-main` and then `run`. /Note: if this is the first time your run a play project throught sbt, be aware that you may need to wait a while as your computer downloads half the internet/
+ 1. Switch to project `vfd-main` and then `run`. *Note: if this is the first time your run a play project throught sbt, be aware that you may need to wait a while as your computer downloads half the internet*

         project vfd-main
         run